Deploy Flower on Multiple Machines with Docker Compose

 Note

-The Path of the PROJECT_DIR should be relative to the location of the server Docker Compose files.
+The path to the PROJECT_DIR containing the pyproject.toml file should be relative to the location of the server compose.yml file.

 Go back to your terminal on your local machine.